awsmin/wp-job-openings/readme.txt

 == Changelog ==

+= V 1.2.1 - 2018-11-16 =
+* Fixed: Job Application submission error when caching plugin is used
+* Fixed: Application feedback mail issue when Non-English characters are used
+* Fixed: Settings UI issues

 = V 1.2 - 2018-10-17 =
 * Added: Job posting structured data for better SEO
 * Added: New hooks for managing job application form